ChengyueGongR/PatchVisionTransformer/README.md

 # Model Zoo

 We provide models pretrained on ImageNet 2012.
-More models will be uploaded
+More models will be uploaded.

 | name | acc@1 | acc@5 | #params | url |
 | --- | --- | --- | --- | --- |